Fetzeris/my-thesis/README.md

 The baseline data set used for the empirical analysis of the thesis consists of 41 sub-data sets from three sources:
 * 39 data sets on firms' accounting data, retrieved from *SP Capital IQ*,
 * one additional data set on firms' accounting data, from *Compustat*, thankfully provided by my professor and
 * one dataset on firms' financial covenant violations, provided at https://amirsufi.net/chronology.html as supplementary material to Greg Nini, David Smith, and Amir Sufi's 2012 paper *"Creditor Control Rights, Corporate Governance, and Firm Value"* (The Review of Financial Studies, 25(6)).
-Available for diret download via https://amirsufi.net/data-and-appendices/CSTATVIOLATIONS_NSS_20090701.dta
+Available for direct download via https://amirsufi.net/data-and-appendices/CSTATVIOLATIONS_NSS_20090701.dta

 For copyright reasons, the datasets cannot be made available here, but are available from me upon request.